 It is funny how history repeats itself.

 We put our own children in a similar situation.
 We made them immigrants by moving to a new continent, and of course we could not help them with their French homework either.
 In many ways by speaking English at home and not learning a reasonable level of French myself, I too preserved my own mixed ‘Third Culture‘ and then added another level to the confusion when we moved again in 2016 to Hungary.

 Our intentions were different of course.
-We did not escape to survive the heavy handed Russian rule, a totalitarian government that did not allow our freedom.
+We did not escape to survive the heavy handed Russian rule, a totalitarian government that did not allow freedom.
 No, we wanted to give the children a broader view of the world, a glance at possibilities from a different perspective.
-But moving is never easy.
+Nevertheless, moving is never easy.

 Education should provide more than lessons, they should teach our children how to think.

 I want my children to have a better education than I did; to have a first hand account of the world that only travel can give.

 I can foresee big changes in the future for education.
 Probably because the children are changing and demanding more of us teachers.